Hasselblad: X System

-The X System is a new line of relatively small mirrorless cameras built around a 43.8 by 32.9 mm medium format sensor.
-It was announced in June 2016.
+The X System is a line of relatively compact mirrorless interchangeable-lens cameras built around a 43.8×32.9 mm medium format sensor; the same sensor size was adopted by Fujifilm for its GFX line, which competes with the X system.
+The first camera, the X1D, was announced in June 2016; it was followed by the X1D II 50C (June 2019) and the X2D 100c (September 2022).
+Also in 2019, Hasselblad introduced the CFV II 50C, an updated CFV-50c back which is compatible with V system cameras, using the same digital sensor as the X1D II 50C, alongside the 907X, a new modular body which is designed to accept the CFV and X system lenses.
+Likewise, the CFV 100C was released in 2024, using the same sensor as the X2D.

 Along with the cameras, Hasselblad released a new "XCD" lens mount which is specifically designed for a smaller flange distance compared to the larger "HCD" lens mount.
 The company sells an additional adapter to mount HCD lenses onto XCD lens mounts while retaining autofocus capabilities.
-At the time of launch two lenses were available, a 45mm and a 90mm option.
-As of July 2024, there are eight lenses available ranging from a 21mm focal length wide angle lens to a 135mm focal length short telephoto lens.
-Hasselblad also announced a zoom lens with an focal length range of 35 to 75mm.
+At the time of launch, two lenses were available, a 45mm and a 90mm option.
+As of July 2024, there are fifteen lenses available ranging from a 21mm focal length wide angle lens to a 135mm focal length short telephoto lens.
+Hasselblad also produces a single zoom lens with a focal length range of 35 to 75mm.

 X1D-50c

 In June 2016, Hasselblad announced the X1D-50c, the first of a new line of medium format mirrorless cameras.
 The X1D is comparable in size to current full-frame digital SLRs, but is equipped with a 43.8 x 32.9 mm CMOS sensor.
 The camera uses a new XCD mount, with two lenses initially available for sale.
 At the same time, an H Mount adapter was announced, allowing H System Lenses to be used with full autofocus.
-Currently, there are nine XCD Lenses available.
-Hasselblad announced the X1D II 50c in June 2019, an upgraded variant of the original camera with the exact same sensor but faster electronics and a lower price point.
-Hasselblad launches the 100 megapixel X2D 100C in September 2022, with better AF, IBIS, a revised design and three new X system lenses.
+Currently, there are fifteen XCD Lenses available.
+Hasselblad announced the X1D II 50C in June 2019, an upgraded variant of the original camera with the exact same sensor but faster electronics and a lower price point.
+The body color was changed from silver on the original X1D to a gunmetal color on the X1D II, and the grip material was changed as well.

+X2D 100C

+Hasselblad launched the 100 megapixel X2D 100C in September 2022, with better AF, IBIS, a revised design and three new X system lenses.

+In 2024-09-19 with the Earth Explorer Limited Edition a special version was released in tundra brown limited to 1000 pieces.

+Lenses

+Hasselblad has marketed lenses made by several different manufacturers for its camera bodies, primarily designed and built by Carl Zeiss AG, but other lens manufacturers have included Fujifilm, Kodak, Rodenstock, and Schneider Kreuznach.